SEO Analysis of your website

-SEO process is a very complex activity which includes a large amount of works around the main object – your website.
-A lot of amateur “SEO specialists” think that all they need in order to success in SERP is to buy a lot of links of questionable quality, couple of guest posts, organize some social media activity and you are ready to go — Google TOP10 is awaiting.
+The SEO process is a very complex activity which includes a large number of works around the main object – your website.
+A lot of amateur “SEO specialists” think that all they need in order to succeed in SERP is to buy a lot of links of questionable quality, a couple of guest posts, organize some social media activity and you are ready to go — Google TOP10 is awaiting.
 But, they often forget one essential thing — their website itself.
 Does it have the necessary content to succeed?
 Does it load fast enough?
 Would it be a disaster if a regular mobile user opens your site on his smartphone?
-There are dozens of factors to audit on your site, lots of things that potentially keep you away from that juicy organic traffic which only comes from first page of Google Search Results.
-We had a lot of cases when our customers tried so many SEO techniques trying to succeed, but they never could make it to the top because their own website was a complete mess – an absence of convenient titles, tons of broken links, plagiarized content… All these factors seem not so important for a beginner, but the cruel reality is – they are giant red megaphones that keep yelling to search engines how bad user’s experience would be if they somehow make to visit your page.
+There are dozens of factors to audit on your site, lots of things that potentially keep you away from that juicy organic traffic which only comes from the first page of Google Search Results.
+We had a lot of cases when our customers tried so many SEO techniques trying to succeed, but they never could make it to the top because their own website was a complete mess – an absence of convenient titles, tons of broken links, plagiarized content… All these factors seem not so important for a beginner, but the cruel reality is – they are giant red megaphones that keep yelling to search engines how bad the user’s experience would be if they somehow make to visit your page.

-We offer a lot of services that aim to fix all above problems and one of them is SEO Audit report, which contains a big amount of technical information about your site.
+We offer a lot of services that aim to fix all the above problems and one of them is the SEO Audit report, which contains a big amount of technical information about your site.
 This analytic document is well-structured and easy to navigate.
 There is one more important feature, our audit is stored online and updates weekly, so if you manage to fix a specific set of problems they will disappear from the report once it updates.

 As you can see, it consists of several sections:

-Overview — a page when you can see the most general things about the technical state of your site.
+Overview — a page where you can see the most general things about the technical state of your site.
 Also, if you have some important issue going on it will be reported on this tab as well

 Duplicates — this tab is indeed about duplicates.
 Pages that are repeating, the same sentences on several pages, duplicated meta descriptions and meta titles.
 It’s all here